gillianassi/Portfolio/src/markdown/projects/metroid.md

         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
             Before I started my studies at Digital Arts and Entertainment, I had never created a fully functional game before.
-During the second semester of my first-year game development this became the exact task we had to complete.
+During the second semester of my first year of the bachelor Game Development, this became the exact task we had to complete.
 As I already had programming experience from my prior studies, I challenged myself by creating a remake of my favorite SNES game Super Metroid.
             </p>
         </div>
         <div class="justify-center">